elastic/integrations/packages/microsoft_dhcp/docs/README.md

 Ingest logs from Microsoft DHCP Server, by default logged with the filename format:
 `%windir%\System32\DHCP\DhcpSrvLog-*.log`

+Logs may also be ingested from Microsoft DHCPv6 Server, by default logged with the filename format:
+`%windir%\System32\DHCP\DhcpV6SrvLog-*.log`

 Relevant documentation for Microsoft DHCP can be found on [this]https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd183591(v=ws.10) location.

 An example event for `log` looks as following: